paradigmxyz/reth/book/cli/reth/import-op.md

 # op-reth import

 This syncs RLP encoded blocks from a file.
 Supports import of OVM blocks from the Bedrock datadir.
-Requires blocks up to same height, to already be imported.
+Requires blocks, up to same height as receipts file, to already be imported.

-Warning!
-Currently only runs in debug mode (runtime ~12 hours).

 ```bash
 $ op-reth import-op --help